awsbpfeiff/Systems-Manager-Labs/Lab_13_OpsCenter.md

         i.
 Related resources shows the ARN of the instance your terminated

         ii.
-Runbooks is powerful as it allows you to take action of the event via runbook as the event occurs
+Runbooks is powerful as it allows you to take action on the event via runbook as the event occurs

         iii.
 Operational Data will show you the instance ID, the state,